physicistgaurav/physicistgaurav/README.md

 - 👋 Hi, I’m @physicistgaurav
 - 👀 I’m interested in Web Design, Mobile Application Development, GUI apps development in Python and machine learning
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and MERN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...